Course Outline

 - Publish-Subscribe (Pub/Sub) in Go for government systems

-- How to design and structure event payloads using JSON, Protocol Buffers, or Avro in Go applications for government
+- How to design and structure event payloads using JSON, Protocol Buffers, or Avro in Go for government applications

 - Implementing Event Handling in Go for Government